Archie Parr: Political career

 As a rancher, Parr learned Spanish and began to appreciate Mexican Americans as potential political supporters.
 They constituted a majority of the population in the county but had been largely ignored by the Anglo elite.
 Parr treated his workers in the manner of a patron, helping the people and their families, giving favors and looking out for them.
 He established a system of paternalism.

 Parr was first elected to political office in 1896, when he won the office of county commissioner; he was re-elected repeatedly, serving in that position until 1906.

 In 1901, the state legislature imposed a poll tax, which effectively disfranchised most blacks and many poor whites, effectively ending the competition from the Republican and Populist parties in Texas.
-Throughout most of the state, the Democratic Party became totally dominant, and competitive elections were effectively held only at the primary level.
+Throughout most of the state, the Democratic Party became dominant, and competitive elections were effectively held only at the primary level.

 In 1907, John D. Cleary, the county tax assessor, was killed with buckshot in the back.
 He had "engineered a Democratic sweep of the county elections of 1906."
 Texas Rangers investigated unsuccessfully.
 Parr fell under their suspicion because Cleary had been his main political opponent.
 With Cleary's death, Parr took over the party machinery in the county.
-In 1908 Parr established his own party, which he called El Guarache (sandal) (the poor), as opposed to La Bota (boot) (the rich, both Democrat and Republican.)
+In 1908 Parr established his party, which he called El Guarache (sandal [the poor]), as opposed to La Bota (boot [the rich, both Democrat and Republican]).

 He built up his power among Mexican Americans and sometimes resorted to fraud and coercion to control elections.
-Techniques included marked ballots, armed guards appointed by Parr who patrolled the polling places to intimidated voters, and altering election returns if needed.
+Techniques included marked ballots, armed guards appointed by Parr who patrolled the polling places to intimidate voters, and alter election returns if needed.
 "Parr's minions knew how to stuff a ballot box."